Frequently Asked Questions

 What are the documentation requirements for pharmacists when ordering, receiving and interpreting laboratory tests?

-Pharmacist must document any decision, action, and/or recommendation as a result of interpreting the test results in the client record.
+Pharmacist must document any decision, action, and/or recommendation related to laboratory testing in the client record.

 A pharmacist who orders and receives the results of a laboratory test must document and retain a record of the following in a timely manner based on clinical judgement: